dhirukumar/5G-masterclass/the 5G system.md

 <img width="1440" alt="Screenshot 2023-11-09 at 7 47 40 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/39bfe4a1-ef0a-43ee-8b9c-39fa9ef5e68a">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 47 46 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/49e12944-bceb-46d5-9cbb-217c1c9cfc8e">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 50 24 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/b14f0c8a-3f30-49c4-87c6-f1fd11a303f6">
+ *EPC*-Evolved packet core

+- For now we are dependent of 4G LTE(eNodeB) for voice calls and dependent on 5G(gNodeB) for accessing internet.

+- We can make some modifications in existing network and achieve an efficient and optimized system.
 <img width="1440" alt="Screenshot 2023-11-09 at 7 50 31 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/e2a2be10-f6aa-4bea-a20b-6d8e3a480655">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 50 37 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/67d3864a-8c59-46d7-9ef7-9af1c0560b0a">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 50 45 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/ceaba3e2-3b36-49f6-a74c-26c9fb715d45">

+### Option 3
+- The core network sends data to eNodeB and it splits data stream , in which part one part is sent to UE and other part is sent to gNodeB which is then sent to UE

+- eNodeB sends data at smaller rates wheresa gNodeB sends it at a much higher rate
+## Option 3a
+- Data is directly sent from core network to gNodeB at much higher rate but it has few disadvantages as it used eNodeB for voice calls.
+## Option 3x
+- It is the combination of above two options in which eNB and gNB also communicates with each other as well as send data to UE.
 <img width="1440" alt="Screenshot 2023-11-09 at 7 50 51 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/f9485b58-d7ed-4ba2-923e-607ec16a4cae">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 50 57 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/992aa1e2-0e30-40e8-b2ea-d9bd23de5476">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 51 04 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/5c386302-a569-4f3f-88e4-a8a2d57295f8">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 51 10 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/7407d1a8-e04f-40e8-b777-4601be170ce3">

+### option 6 is not in use

 <img width="1440" alt="Screenshot 2023-11-09 at 7 51 16 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/ef8ce7a2-baf7-4ae1-8b4c-d476962a255d">
 <img width="1440" alt="Screenshot 2023-11-09 at 7 51 22 PM" src="https://github.com/dhirukumar/5G-masterclass/assets/146316525/b7941636-0eda-4936-9bc0-774179088c70">